-Porter’s Five Forces Analysis of Lufthansa covers the company’s competitive landscape as well as the factors affecting its sector.
+Lufthansa Porter’s Five Forces analysis covers the company’s competitive landscape as well as the factors affecting its sector.
 The analysis focuses on measuring the company’s position based on forces like threat of new entrants, threat of substitutes, bargaining power of buyers, bargaining power of suppliers and competitive rivalry.

 Let us start the Lufthansa Porter Five Forces Analysis: